Evidence of isospin-symmetry violation in high-energy collisions of atomic nuclei: Results

-{\normalfont\bfseries Comparison to previous experiments.} Figure~\ref{fig:compilation} shows the comparison between the present measurement of the ratio ${R_K}$ at mid-rapidity, Table~\ref{tab1}, and our compilation based on existing experimental results on $K^+$\!\!\!, $K^-$\!\!\!, and \Ks production from the CERES~\cite{Kalisky:2008ozf}, STAR BES~\cite{STAR:2019bjj,STAR:2017sal}, STAR~\cite{STAR:2002hpr,STAR:2010yyv,STAR:2011fbd,STAR:2008med}, ALICE~\cite{ALICE:2013cdo,ALICE:2013mez}, NA35~\cite{Gazdzicki:1996pk,NA35:1994veo,NA35:1992njd}, NA49~\cite{Strabel:phd}, HADES~\cite{HADES:2018noy,HADES:2017jgz,HADES:2009lnd,Agakishiev:2010zw} and FOPI~\cite{FOPI:2015psr,FOPI:2010ysc} collaborations.
-We note that the latter compilation includes not only measurements at mid-rapidity, but also these of total multiplicities.
+Figure~\ref{fig:kaon-ratio} compares the present measurement of the ratio ${R_K}$ at mid-rapidity and the world data compiled by us and detailed in Methods' "World data" subsection.
+The experimental results were obtained by CERES~\cite{Kalisky:2008ozf, Radomski:2008zz, RadomskiPhD}, STAR BES~\cite{STAR:2017sal, STAR:2019bjj}, STAR~\cite{STAR:2002hpr, STAR:2008med, STAR:2010yyv, STAR:2011fbd}, ALICE~\cite{ALICE:2013mez, ALICE:2013cdo}, NA35~\cite{NA35:1992njd, NA35:1994veo}, NA49~\cite{NA49:2007stj, NA49:2002pzu, Strabel:phd}, and HADES~\cite{HADES:2009lnd, Agakishiev:2010zw} experiments.
+We note that the compilation includes measurements at mid-rapidity and total multiplicities.
 This may increase the overall spread between the data points.
 We also note the sizeable uncertainties of the earlier measurements.
-These probably explain the fact that the aforementioned charged-over-neutral anomaly was never reported before as an experimental observation.
-Despite these uncertainties, a consistent picture emerges in the energy range $5<\sqrt{s_\mathrm{NN}}<200$~GeV.
-With the unique exception of the NA35 experiment, all the data points correspond to an excess of charged over neutral $\mathit{K}$ mesons.
-This excess may fade out at much higher energies, as suggested by ALICE data at $\sqrt{s_\mathrm{NN}}=2760$~GeV.
+These probably explain why the aforementioned charged-over-neutral anomaly was never reported as an experimental observation.
+Despite these uncertainties, a consistent picture emerges in the energy range $2.6 < \snn < 200$~\GeV.
+The ratio is above one for all experiments except NA35 and ALICE.

-{\normalfont\bfseries Discussion of the observed excess.} It is to be remarked that given the prevalence of neutrons ($\mathit{udd}$) over protons ($\mathit{uud}$) in the two colliding nuclei, the contribution of valence quarks to $\mathit{K}$ meson production would favour a small excess of $\mathit{d}$ over $\mathit{u}$ quarks.
-Consequently, it would bring the ratio $R_K$ below unity, which is opposite to the observed result.
-Thus in this context, our observation remains an unexpected effect.
-At the same time, it goes against the expectations based on statistical models of particle production~\cite{Becattini:2003wp,Braun-Munzinger:1995uec}.

-A known effect of violation of equivalence of charged and neutral $\mathit{K}$ states is the $\mathit{\phi(1020)}$ resonance, which decays more often to charged ($\mathit{K^+K^-}$) than neutral ($\mathit{K}^{\,0}_S\mathit{K}^0_{{L}}$) mesons.
-However, the contribution of the $\mathit{\phi(1020)}$ to $K$ meson production at \NASixtyOne energies is known from measurements performed in $p$+$p$ and Pb+Pb collisions~\cite{NA61SHINE:2019gqe,NA61SHINE:2017fne,NA49:2008goy,NA49:2002pzu}.
-The interpolation to the Ar+Sc system shows that this contribution is insufficient to explain the observed excess.